nephio-project/docs/README.md

 ## Other Resources
 * The [glossary](glossary.md) defines common terminology used in the Nephio project.
- * The [Nephio Learning Resources page](learning.md) lists some learning resources that are useful for the Nephio community.
+* The [Nephio Learning Resources page](learning.md) lists some learning resources that are useful for the Nephio community
+* The [Abbreviation Decoder page](abbreviations.md) explains common abbreviations used in the project.